-Search is done through the quick search box at the top left.
-In the quick search field, you search for words that are in one of the indexed fields under the indexing tab.
-The indexed fields are: keywords, description, file name, title, photo date and photographer.
-Searches do not take uppercase or lowercase letters into account.
+You search for words that are found in any of the indexed fields under the indexing tab.
+The indexed fields are: keywords, description, filename, designation, photographer, photo date, photographer, and any custom fields.
+Searches do not consider uppercase or lowercase letters.

-You can select in the list with the up/down arrow keys or click with the mouse.
+You can select in the list using the up/down arrow keys or by clicking with the mouse.
 Note that different users may have access to different folders, so both keyword suggestions and search results may vary between users.
-By default, the system searches all folders that you have access to, both in your own folders and in the shared folders.
-Even if you are already in a folder, the search takes place in the entire system, not just in the current folder.
+By default, the system searches all folders you have access to, both in your own and in shared folders.
+Even if you are already in a folder, the search is performed across the entire system, not just the current folder.

 Advanced search

-By clicking on the "filtering icon" to the right of the quick search box, you get more advanced search options.
-When you use the advanced search, a notice will appear to let you know when a search has been applied.
-You can easily start over and remove your selections by clicking the "Clear filter" icon at the bottom of the advanced search.
+By clicking on the 'filter icon' to the right of the search box, you will see more advanced search options.
+When you use the advanced search, a notification will appear to show when a search is applied.
+You can easily start over and remove your selections by clicking the 'Clear filters' icon at the bottom of the advanced search.

 Your last search is saved under the "Search result" shortcut.